awsdocs/aws-batch-user-guide/doc_source/multi-node-job-def.md

       1. <a name="target-node-step"></a>For **Target nodes**, specify the range for your node group, using `range_start:range_end` notation\.

          You can create up to five node ranges for the number of nodes you specified for your job\.
 Node ranges use the index value for a node, and the node index begins at 0\.
 The range end index value of your final node group should be the number of nodes you specified in [Step 1](#num-node-step), minus one\.
-For example, If you specified 10 nodes, and you want to use a single node group, then your end range should be 9\.
+For example, if you specified 10 nodes, and you want to use a single node group, then your end range should be 9\.

       1. In **Container properties**, you can specify properties that are passed to the Docker daemon for the nodes in the node range\.

          1. For **Image**, choose the Docker image to use for your job\.
 Images in the Docker Hub registry are available by default\.
 You can also specify other repositories with `repository-url/image:tag`\.
 Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, underscores, colons, periods, forward slashes, and number signs are allowed\.
 This parameter maps to `Image` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `IMAGE` parameter of [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 **Note**
 Docker image architecture must match the processor architecture of the compute resources that they're scheduled on\.
 For example, ARM\-based Docker images can only run on ARM\-based compute resources\.
-            + Images in Amazon ECR Public repositories use the full `registry/repository[:tag]` or `registry/repository[@digest]` naming conventions\.
-For example, `public.ecr.aws/registry_alias/my-web-app:latest`\.
+            + Images in Amazon ECR Public repositories use the full `registry/repository[:tag]` or `registry/repository[@digest]` naming conventions \(for example, `public.ecr.aws/registry_alias/my-web-app:latest`\)\.
             + Images in Amazon ECR repositories use the full `registry/repository[:tag]` naming convention\.
 For example, `aws_account_id.dkr.ecr.region.amazonaws.com``/my-web-app:latest`
             + Images in official repositories on Docker Hub use a single name \(for example, `ubuntu` or `mongo`\)\.
             + Images in other repositories on Docker Hub are qualified with an organization name \(for example, `amazon/amazon-ecs-agent`\)\.